-Winnsboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Winnsboro is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Winnsboro who work in maintenance occupations (12.33%), management occupations (11.25%), and office and administrative support (10.39%).
+Because occupations involving physical labor dominate the local economy, Winnsboro is generally considered to be a blue-collar town.
+35.73% of the Winnsboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Winnsboro is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Winnsboro who work in office and administrative support (13.55%), management occupations (8.17%), and sales jobs (7.45%).

-Winnsboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Winnsboro doesn't have a public transportation system that people use for their commute.

-The per capita income in Winnsboro in 2010 was $24,528, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $98,112 for a family of four.
+The per capita income in Winnsboro in 2010 was $29,470, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $117,880 for a family of four.
 However, Winnsboro contains both very wealthy and poor people as well.

 Winnsboro is an extremely ethnically-diverse town.
 The people who call Winnsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winnsboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Winnsboro include English, European, Irish, and Scots-Irish.
+Important ancestries of people in Winnsboro include African, English, Irish, Scots-Irish, and British.

 The most common language spoken in Winnsboro is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.